School officials: Job cuts key to containing Harwood’s FY26 budget

 Budget slideshow crunches the numbers

-Estler then walked through her slide presentation which is posted on the district’s business office webpage under budget development.
+Estler then shared her budget slide presentation which is posted on the district’s business office webpage under budget development.

-That compares to preliminary information shared by the state showing that school districts around Vermont have begun working on draft budgets with increases averaging 6.1%.
+The draft budget has a bottom line of $49,209,927 for next school year, an increase of just 2.75% over this year’s $47,892,873, Estler showed.
+That compares to information shared by the state showing that school districts around Vermont have begun working on draft budgets with increases averaging 6.1%.
 The state tax commissioner already has projected that the average education property tax increase next year will be 5.9%.

-The only way the district can keep the increase under 3%, Eslter said, will be to trim the equivalent of 15-20 full-time positions.
-This year’s budget relied on staffing cuts as well but trimming some 27.5 full-time equivalent positions for 2024-25 relied mainly on retirements and resignations.
+To keep the Harwood district’s spending increase under 3%, Eslter said the district will need to trim the equivalent of 15-20 full-time positions.
+This year’s budget also relied on staffing cuts but retirements and resignations accounted for most of the 27.5 full-time equivalent positions cut.
 Only six layoffs were necessary for this year.
-Estler and Leichliter said they so far have not received word of more than a couple of retirements coming up at the end of this school year which means most of the cuts for 2025-26 will need to come from layoffs.
+Estler and Leichliter said they so far have received word few retirements coming at the end of this school year, so layoffs likely will play a larger role for 2025-26.

 Looking at the past several years of budgets and inflation figures, Eslter shared a slide showing that Harwood’s budgets have generally mirrored inflationary increases but this year’s increase of under 3% will be less than inflation.